mserier/mserier.github.io/_posts/2020-6-13-Voxel-System.md

 }
 {% endhighlight %}

 The function used for step 2 is as follows.
-Here it becomes aparent why we should just double the values at the edges of the chunks.
+Here it becomes apparent why we should just double the values at the edges of the chunks.
 For every voxel we have to check if it should get it's value from a neighboring chunk.
-I have optimised it a little by only checking the voxels that are on the edge of the chunk but I did not put much effort in because I would change the chunk behaviour anyway.
+I have optimised it a little by only checking the voxels that are on the edge of the chunk but I did not put much effort in because I was planning to change the chunk behaviour anyway.

 {% highlight csharp %}